yurigurlie207/household-task-manager-rails/README.md

 10/28/20
 Fixed some routes and templates.
 Got the Developer Authentication screen to load and submit.
 Next steps to include checking to see if the data saved, and to get the github authentication to work as well before moving onto user sign up with forms.

+10/29/20
+Decided to work with user sign up first, since the user info isn't saving into the database through my developer auth.
+- Get Signup to work first
+-